orbisgis/cts/README.md

 CTS
 ===

-Coordinate Transformation Suite (abridged CTS)  is a library developped to perform coordinate transformations using well known geodetic algorithms and parameter sets.
+Coordinate Transformation Suite (abridged CTS)  is a library developed to perform coordinate transformations using well known geodetic algorithms and parameter sets.
 It strives to be simple, flexible and interoperable, in this order.

-Originaly developed by Michaël Michaud under the name of JGeod, the library was renamed to CTS in 2009.
+Originally developed by Michaël Michaud under the name of JGeod, the library was renamed to CTS in 2009.
 Today CTS is maintained by the Atelier SIG team in collaboration with Michaël Michaud.